Frequently Asked Questions

 What is Personal Development?

-Personal Development refers to the curriculum and provision in place at school, which incorporates Sex and Relationships Education, Drugs Education, Financial Education and Careers Education, as well as the safe use of social media and other online platforms.
+Personal Development refers to the curriculum and provision in place at school, which incorporates Relationships, Sex and Health Education (RSHE), Drugs Education, Financial Education and Careers Education, as well as the safe use of social media and other online platforms.
 It is more commonly referred to as ‘Personal, Social, Health and Economic Education’.
 All Personal Development sessions fit succinctly into the newly formed categories of Health and Wellbeing, Relationships and Living in the Wider World.
 Lessons equip students with the knowledge, understanding and skills they need to lead safe, healthy and productive lives alongside developing the qualities and attributes students need to thrive as individuals, family members and members of the wider community.
-For more information regarding Personal Development at The Henry Box school please follow the below link: https://henrybox.s3.amazonaws.com/uploads/key_information/Personal-Development-Policy-Jan.-2020.pdf?t=1600956411
+For more information regarding Personal Development at The Henry Box school please follow the below link: Personal Development Policy

 Will my child be taught more than one foreign language?